Free access to the show if you’re a PADI member – just show your PADI card on entry!

 Try out the new dive pool!
 Lead by Bermuda Diving who will cover training on basic scuba skills and introduce attendees to the joy of the underwater world.

+Are you looking to grow your EFR business?
 We are pleased to announce the EFR Instructor Trainer course schedule for 2019.

 15 January 2019